ant-codez/Discord-Math-Bot/README.md

 Commands:

-`$math` - generates and prints math question, then waits for a response
+* `$math` - generates and prints math question, then waits for a response

 ## Program Flow
 This program starts at `bot.py` and uses `equation_generator.py` to generate equations and `database.py` to inteface with out PostgreSQL database

 ## Running This Program
 If you are trying to run this program on your machine then you need a bot `token` from discord.
-Once you get one, go to the bottom of `bot.py` and paste your token there
+Once you get one, go to the bottom of `bot.py` and paste your token there in the `token` variable

 ## Dependencies
-discord.py
+* discord.py

 `pip install discord`

-psycopg2
+* psycopg2

 `pip install psycopg2`

-PyYAML
+* PyYAML

 `pip install pyyaml`